 Beginning to Pass as A

 The challenges involved with transitioning are immense, just one small example is that that girls practice their make-up from as young as age 2.
-A transitioning 40 year old male-to-female transsexual will probably not have spent even 5% of the time on make-up as her 15 year old daughter.
-This presents an immense challenge to transitioning transsexuals - but their make-up is always vastly better a year after transition!
+By age 16, most girls will have spent a thousands of hours on this, a transitioning 40 year old male-to-female transsexual will probably have only spent a tiny fraction of that time.
+This presents an immense challenge to transitioning transwomen - but their make-up is always vastly better a year after transition!

 But the good news is that you can stack the odds in your favour.
 Just fifty years ago only a very small percentage of adult men could in truth live and pass convincingly as a woman; nowadays a transitioning MTF transsexual woman can improve her percentages considerably.
 Some physical characteristics (height, hands, feet, ...) remain almost impossible to change, but the modern transsexual woman has an enormous battery of weapons that allow her to feminise many of her other characteristics.
 For example, good quality silicone breast forms and mastectomy bras are available for as little as £200 ($300) which bestow on a [clothed!] transwoman breasts whose appearance and movement are totally indistinguishable from a natal woman.

 In general, my own advice is if that you can afford them and need them, then use them:- hormones, breast augmentation surgery, a 'nose job', additional facial feminisation surgery, hair transplants, electrolysis, skin peels, liposuction, etc, etc. But a very serious proviso is to always seek good quality professional medical advice, care and treatment - you get what you pay for and skimping is big mistake.
 To the physical changes you can add valuable aids such as voice training, deportment lessons, grooming tuition... even cookery lessons (really, they were a great laugh!).